-UPDATE: We shared Rowan’s story in 2018, but he is still waiting for a family!
-Since that time, Rowan has continued to work hard in school — especially in math, history and geography.
-Rowan’s teachers say that he’s the best student in class, and he’s always eager to learn.
+Rowan loves learning — especially math, history and geography.
+He is taking a break from school to focus on his health, but he is very eager to go back!
+Rowan’s teachers have said that he’s the best student in class, and he’s always excited to learn.
 His love for learning and speaking English also continues to grow — grasping any opportunity to practice his vocabulary.

 Rowan looks forward to having a loving, permanent family of his own.
 One of his favorite memories was when he saw his friend go home with her adoptive parents — hoping that, one day, it will be his turn.